-Advocates are calling the COVID outbreak at the Yuba County Jail in Marysville, CA a “humanitarian catastrophe” – as of December 28, 2020, 86 people have tested positive for COVID in the county jail, and 5 people in ICE custody and 15 staff.
+Advocates are calling the COVID-19 outbreak at the Yuba County Jail in Marysville, CA a “humanitarian catastrophe.”
+As of December 28, 2020, 86 people have tested positive for COVID-19 in the county jail, including five people in ICE custody and 15 staff.

-Our reporter Lucy Kang spoke to two men incarcerated in the ICE detention facility, “Jonny” and “Eduardo.”
-Their names have been changed here to protect them from retaliation by jail and ICE authorities.
+Our reporter Lucy Kang spoke to two men incarcerated in the ICE detention facility, Jonny and Eduardo.
+They are not using their full names here due to potential retaliation.

-“Jonny” is originally from Central America.
+Jonny is originally from Central America.
 His daughter is a US citizen, and his other family members also live in the United States.
 Jonny participated in the hunger strikes earlier this year, for which he says he faced retaliation.
 Jonny and other people in ICE detention are calling for eight demands from the jail, including providing N95 masks to every in custody, more transparency and communication, an end to transfers between housing units, and allowing for independent inspectors to conduct unannounced visits.
-We’ll post the full list of demands below the story.
-Jessica Yamane Moraga, attorney at Dolores Street Community Services, was the interpreter for this interview, which has been edited for time and clarity.
+Jonny’s interview was conducted through an interpreter and has been edited for time and clarity.

 “Right now I am in my own cell.
 But around me are around 38 people in the same dorm.